 SEO tips for small businesses

 If your site and domain is brand-new, your search ranking will be terrible.
 There is no other word to describe it.
-The reason for this is at this early stage your site needs to be crawled by search engines and the content indexed.
-The crawling process allows them to decide, algorithmically, the search terms your website is best suited to.
+The reason being at this early stage your site needs to be crawled by search engines and the content indexed.
+The crawling process allows them to decide, algorithmically, the search terms your website is best suited.

-This is where search engine optimisation comes in.
+And it is here, where search engine optimisation comes in.

-So with the small-business owner in mind, I thought I would focus this post on SEO that can have a real impact on their search rankings.
-Changes that are often free and only require a small amount of time per day.
-Gradually, these marginal gains compound and create a much improved search ranking.
+With the small-business owner in mind, I thought I would focus this post on SEO that can have a real impact on their search rankings.
+These changes are often free and only require a small amount of time per day.
+Gradually, these marginal gains will compound and create an improved search ranking.

 Hey Jack, would you like to buy some magic beans?

 Since SEO became a mainstream part of website management, a number of snake oil salespeople have come out of the woodwork.
-Offering SEO to small businesses for monthly fees, but in reality, offering very little other than the basics.
+They will offer SEO to small businesses for monthly fees, but in reality, they offer very little other than the basics.

 But for small businesses, or sites with very little traffic, this method is not effective so you need to focus your time and effort elsewhere.

 In the early days, it’s just a numbers game